STD/STI diagnosis varies depending on the type of infection.

-Treatment and prevention options include vaccination, protected sex, and medications and procedures.
-These methods are important to protect your overall health and fertility.
+Treatment and prevention options include vaccination, protected sex, medications, and procedures.
+These methods are essential to protect your overall health and fertility.

 Because STIs/STDs are sexually transmitted, your sexual partners should get tested to see if they may need treatment, too.

 With prompt diagnosis and treatment, it is possible to clear up many STIs/STDs before they cause long-term complications.
 For many STIs/STDs, such as gonorrhea or syphilis, medication can cure or control the infection.

 For STIs/STDs where there is currently no cure, including herpes, HPV, and HIV, doctors can still often prescribe medication to control symptoms, reduce the risk of further infection, and slow the progression.